MUDE-2025/PA1.2/1_upload_github.md

 ![How to upload a file](https://files.mude.citg.tudelft.nl/how_to_upload_file.png)

-## Task 1.4 Check that your passed the PA
+## Task 1.4 Check that you passed the PA

 To see if you passed the PA